×

 We will head back to Ollantaytambo, where you can enjoy dinner at one of local restaurants, the take amazing 2 hour train ride to Aguas Calientes where you will be brought to your hotel, to prepare for your next day, visiting Machu Picchu.

-Accommodations: La Cabaña (or similar)
+Accommodations: Intipunku (or similar) *3 stars

 Meals: Breakfast only